Alex Bregman Player Props: Astros vs. Rangers

-Alex Bregman and his .413 on-base percentage over his past 10 games (65 points higher than his season-long percentage), will be in action for the Houston Astros against the Texas Rangers and Nathan Eovaldi on July 1 at 4:05 PM ET.
+On Sunday, Alex Bregman (batting .308 in his past 10 games) and the Houston Astros face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
+First pitch is at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Rangers.
+In his most recent game, he went 1-for-3 with a double against the Rangers.

 Alex Bregman Game Info & Props vs. the Rangers